By Ali Mitib (BA Law and Politics)

 Previously, SOAS management has stated that bringing the cleaners in-house would negatively affect university finances.
 While they have agreed on the ethical value of bringing the cleaners in-house, they feel that the financial aspect of the new arrangement will cause a major financial loss.

-The report, which was conducted by APSE and published in 2016, found that bringing the cleaners, the caterers and security staff back in-house would be “cost-neutral”.
+The report, which was conducted by Association for Public Service Excellence (APSE) and published in 2016, found that bringing the cleaners, the caterers and security staff back in-house would be “cost-neutral”.
 Despite these findings, SOAS management did not immediately respond by bringing the workers in-house.

 The future of the campaign